 We chose a chair rail with a bit of a lip because we knew we were going to have to trim the height on some of the vertical slats to fit.
 In order to eliminate any height variations from one slat to the other, the lip on the chair rail covered any gaps or height variations we had (and there were plenty).

 Now comes the fun part – nailing the slats on the wall!
 I used this nail gun and this air compressor and I popped 4 nails in each slat to secure it to the wall.
 (Note: If you’re having trouble with the slats not staying attached to the wall, use liquid nails first and then nail them on.)

 Next up, priming and painting!
-We went with my trusted primer - Zinsser Bulls Eye 1-2-3.
+We went with my trusted primer – Zinsser Bulls Eye 1-2-3.
 I’ve used this primer for years and it always performs best!
-For the paint color, we chose "City Arboretum" in a satin finish with the HGTV HOME by Sherwin Williams paint line.
+For the paint color, we chose “City Arboretum” by Valspar in a satin finish and I mixed it in the Infinity paint line from Lowe’s.
 It’s a beautiful rich hunter green that added major contrast to this space!

 We decided to paint the wainscoting with a paint sprayer since that would be the easiest and fastest option.
 Of course, that meant that we had to tape and tarp every inch of the entire room!
 So worth it though!

 Admittedly, the sprayer I used was too small for this job but it still gave me an incredibly smooth finish!
 Next time, I’ll probably upgrade to a larger sprayer though.

 I applied one coat of primer over the face of the slats and then 2 coats of paint over everything!
 (And yes, I wore a mask so I wasn’t breathing in all the fumes.)

 We love it!
 No more sterile hospital vibes in this room!